MElashkr/az-104-labs/Deploy and manage Azure Compute Resources/Deploy vm.md

 Man can do a backup of vm-file or Disk, and this backup will be stored in Azure Recovery Vault There are Retention Time and Recovery Point
 - Retention time captures how long the data can be retained (f.x one week or one month)
-- Recovery point is to which date/time can the data be recovered There are different snapshot types:
+- Recovery point is to which date/time can the data be recovered<br/>
+There are different snapshot types:<br/>
   - Application consistent
   - File System consistent
   - Crash Consistent

 **Lab for backup Service for VM**
 - During creating the vm, it is possible to Enable a backup(all of backup data will be stored in recovery service vault) or after creatting vm